 An employer may only suspend salary for specific reintegration failures: refusing suitable work, not cooperating with reintegration, not appearing at the company doctor, or hindering recovery.
 Additionally, salary withholding may follow for not complying with verification requirements.
 In both cases, you must first be warned in writing.
 Threatening salary suspension without legal grounds may be unlawful.

-During the first two years of illness, a dismissal prohibition applies.
-Your employer cannot dismiss you because of illness.
+During the first two years of sick leave, a dismissal prohibition applies.
+Your employer cannot dismiss you because of sick leave.
 Threatening dismissal is therefore often unfounded, although exceptions exist such as dismissal during probation or summary dismissal.
 It can also create an unworkable situation.

 Keep a log of all contact moments.
 Note when your employer calls, what is said, and how you feel about it.
 This is crucial if the situation escalates.